MasumaJaffery/Vet-Clinic/README.md

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.
 - Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**
+- Find the visual representation of the database inside the folder

 <a name="readme-top"></a>